 - Deadpan Snarker: She gets a rather cruel dig in at Oliver when he says that Ra's would have been ashamed of alia's alliance with Prometheus.Talia: Well, when it comes to the disappointment of fathers, I defer to your superior experience.

-- Demoted to Extra: She's usually Ra's' most prominent child.
-Here, she's just a cameo character at best, until Arrow Season Five.
+- Demoted to Extra: She's Ra's's most prominent child in the comics.
+Here, she doesn't become important until Season Five.

 - Dramatic Irony: She trained and inspired the man who would ultimately kill her father.
 To say she doesn't appreciate the irony is a massive understatement.